uspki/policies/certificate-policy.md

 Not applicable.

 # 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS
-The CA shall develop, implement, and maintain a comprehensive security program designed to:

-1. Protect the confidentiality, integrity, and availability of Certificate Data and Certificate Management Processes;
-2. Protect against anticipated threats or hazards to the confidentiality, integrity, and availability of the Certificate Data and Certificate Management Processes;
-3. Protect against unauthorized or unlawful access, use, disclosure, alteration, or destruction of any Certificate Data or Certificate Management Processes;
-4. Protect against accidental loss or destruction of, or damage to, any Certificate Data or Certificate Management Processes; and
-5. Comply with all other security requirements applicable to the CA by law.

-The Certificate Management Process shall include:

-1. physical security and environmental controls;
-2. system integrity controls, including configuration management, integrity maintenance of trusted code, and malware detection/prevention;
-3. network security and firewall management, including port restrictions and IP address filtering;
-4. user management, separate trusted-role assignments, education, awareness, and training; and
-5. logical access controls, activity logging, and inactivity time-outs to provide individual accountability.

-The CA's security program shall include an annual Risk Assessment that:

-1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
-2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
-3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

-Based on the Risk Assessment, the CA shall develop, implement, and maintain a security plan consisting of security procedures, measures, and products designed to achieve the objectives set forth above and to manage and control the risks identified during the Risk Assessment, commensurate with the sensitivity of the Certificate Data and Certificate Management Processes.
-The security plan shall include administrative, organizational, technical, and physical safeguards appropriate to the sensitivity of the Certificate Data and Certificate Management Processes.
-The security plan shall also take into account then-available technology and the cost of implementing the specific measures, and shall implement a reasonable level of security appropriate to the harm that might result from a breach of security and the nature of the data to be protected.
-{:.br data-sect="16.3"}

 ## 5.1 PHYSICAL SECURITY CONTROLS
 CA equipment shall be protected from unauthorized access while the cryptographic module is installed and activated.
 The CA shall implement physical access controls to reduce the risk of equipment tampering even when the cryptographic module is not installed and activated.
 CA cryptographic tokens shall be protected against theft, loss, and unauthorized use.